guillaume-chervet/MLOpsPython/step_0_setup.md

 # Setup

-## 1. Download ans install python python 3.11.x on your laptop.
+## 1. Download ans install python 3.11.x on your laptop.
 https://www.python.org/downloads/

 It is a good practice to always use the lastest version with supports: